 9. Lounge at the Beach

 One of the best things to do in Lisbon is to spend a day at the beach!
 There are several quaint beach towns all within a rather short distance from Lisbon, and all easily accessible by train.
-The coastal town of Cascais is just one to choose from that offers a nice, sandy beach and a cute pedestrian old town with cobblestone streets and tons of bars and restaurants.
+We recommend a day trip to Cascais, a nearby coastal town that offers a nice, sandy beach and a cute pedestrian old town with cobblestone streets and tons of bars and restaurants.